tiansijie/pixel-compare/README.md

 * `outputImage`: is optional, output image path

-* `baseColor`: is optional, array of 4 for base color is test color is all 0
+* `baseColor`: is optional, array of 4 for base color when test color is all 0

-* `testColor`: is optional, array of 4 for test color is base color is all 0
+* `testColor`: is optional, array of 4 for test color when base color is all 0

 ##### `return` a promise with a boolean to indicate if two images are the same.